 For California motorcyclists, having the right safety gear is of the utmost importance.
 Without proper protection, including that which is afforded by helmets, the likelihood of a serious injury can greatly increase.
-Motorcyclists face a number of risks when on the road, and our team at Callahan & Blaine are all too aware of what can occur if riders are not outfitted with the necessary safety equipment.
+Motorcyclists face a number of risks when on the road, and our experienced team of Santa Ana motorcycle accident attorneys at Callahan & Blaine are all too aware of what can occur if riders are not outfitted with the necessary safety equipment.
 That’s why we encourage all motorcyclists to thoroughly consider which type of helmet is right for their needs.

 According to the Motorcycle Safety Foundation, selecting a helmet requires a number of considerations.
 All helmets must be rigorously tested by government agencies before they are released to the commercial market.
 Testing involves many different areas, including how accommodating a helmet is to a full range of vision (with standards requiring peripheral vision of at least 105 degrees on either side).
 Helmets must also be able to withstand a penetrating blow from piercing objects and have appropriate shock absorption capability.